scottclowe/python-template-repo/README.md

 # python-ci

-Example of how to setup continuous integration for Python.
+Example of how to set-up continuous integration for Python.